league-of-legends-devs/league-tooltips/README.md

 #### - `cors` (Object)

+CORS properties.
+No CORS if this property is undefined.

 * `origin` (String), defaults to `'*'` if `cors` is defined
 * `methods` (String), defaults to `'GET,PUT,POST,DELETE'` if `cors` is defined
 * `headers` (String), defaults to `'Content-Type'` if `cors` is defined